fiji/FilamentDetector/README.md

 ## Installation

-- Download the last released version [here](http://maven.imagej.net/service/local/artifact/maven/redirect?r=releases&g=org.scijava&a=FilamentDetector&v=RELEASE&e=jar).
-- Copy the .jar file to your Fiji plugins directory.
+- Go to `Help ▶ Update...`.
+- In the new window, click on `Manage update sites`.
+- Scroll to find `FilamentDetector` in the column `Name`.
+Click on it.
+- Click `Close` and then `Apply changes`.
-- Launch Fiji.
+- Restart Fiji.
 - You can run the plugin with `Plugins ► Tracking ► FilamentDetector`.

 ## Authors